 Notably, the Implementing Release includes a proposed amendment to the definition of “assets under management” for the purposes of determining eligibility to register with the SEC and the applicability of certain exemptions from registration.
 The SEC has proposed to relabel the term as “regulatory assets under management,” which includes all securities portfolios for which the adviser provides continuous and regular supervisory or management services, regardless of whether these assets are proprietary assets, assets managed without receiving compensation, or assets of foreign clients.
 In addition, advisers would not be permitted to subtract outstanding indebtedness and other accrued but unpaid liabilities, which remain in a client’s account and are managed by the adviser.

-Amendments to Form ADV Part 1, if adopted, would significantly increase the amount of information advisers are required to provide to regulators in order to register (or remain registered) as an investment adviser.
+Amendments to Form ADV Part 1, if adopted, would significantly increase the number of information advisers is required to provide to regulators in order to register (or remain registered) as an investment adviser.
 This includes additional information about (1) private funds they advise, (2) their advisory business and conflicts of interest, and (3) outside business activities and financial industry affiliations.
 Additionally, under the Implementing Release, even advisers exempt from the registration requirements would be required to complete and file certain portions of Form ADV for the purposes of reporting certain information to the SEC, and these filings would be publicly available to the same extent as the information filed by registered advisers.